 In an American study they revealed that compared to non-smokers, smokers earn less per hour.
-On average smokers earned £5,840 ($8,300) less than non-smokers.
+And not even a little less, on average smokers earned £5,840 ($8,300) less than non-smokers!
 This is based on working 32 hours per week, calculated over the course of a year.

 In another study they found that smokers on average earn about 20% less the non-smokers.
 This was blamed on two things, smokers are normally less educated (or at least seen less educated) and smokers find it harder to find work, so they settle for less.

 It doesn’t even seem that there is a difference between heavy smokers and light smokers.
 As the authors of study say “even one cigarette per day is enough to trigger the smoking wage gap”.

 In 2014 The British Heart Foundation released a study showing that smoking cost British businesses £8.4 Billion a year!
 That is an extra £1,815 for each smoker.
 They worked this out by adding the extra amount smokers take ill days and the loss of productivity due to smoking breaks.

 Smoking breaks cost the biggest in terms of lost productivity.
 Those smoking breaks add up after all, with an average of 4 smoking breaks a day each lasting 10 minutes.
 That’s 40 minutes a day lost to smoking, and that is only for the average smoker.

 The other major cost of smokers to a company is increased absenteeism.
 On average smokers take 70% more sick days then their non-smoking fellow employees.